 Montenegro’s Capital Gains Taxes

-If a non-resident sells a property to a resident, they pay a 9% withholding tax on the capital gains.
+If a non-resident sells a property to a resident, they pay a 15% withholding tax on the capital gains.
+You can eliminate or reduce withholding tax if Montenegro shares a double tax treaty with your country of residence.

 Value-Added Tax in Montenegro